-Understanding diabetes is very important because it is a chronic disease that, if well managed, can allow an almost normal life, but, if uncontrolled, it can be the cause of life-threatening complications.
+Understanding diabetes is very important because it is a chronic disease that, if well managed, can allow an almost normal life.
+If uncontrolled, it can be the cause of life-threatening complications.
 An essential feature of diabetes is high blood glucose levels.
-The body’s hormone which checks glucose levels is insulin, this hormone lowers blood glucose levels by promoting its uptake by tissues to use as a fuel.
+The body’s hormone which checks glucose levels is insulin.
+This hormone lowers blood glucose levels by promoting its uptake by tissues to use as a fuel.
 When insulin production is diminished or tissues become resistant to its effect, diabetes occurs.

 The National Diabetes Statistics Report states that over 29 million Americans have diabetes.
 That is quite significant as it means that almost every tenth person is affected.
-Studies have also proven that it is the seventh leading cause of death, and even those individuals who do not die directly because of diabetes may find their life expectancy reduced by several years.
+Studies have also shown that it is the seventh leading cause of death, and even those individuals who do not die directly because of diabetes may find their life expectancy reduced by several years.
 Additionally, the risk of heart disease is doubled and diabetes can cause some fearsome complications such as kidney failure, blindness, and lower-limb amputations.
 Diabetes continues to be rising despite the billions of dollars that are spent every year on related healthcare and treatments.